 Did you know that the iconic painting "American Gothic" by Grant Wood was based on a real house that still exists today?
 If you live in the Midwest, you may be surprised to find out that the American Gothic House is not too far from you (or maybe you already knew)!
 You can visit the American Gothic House in the small town of Eldon, Iowa in the southeastern portion of the state.
 They have a visitor center and gift shop.
 And they even provide costumes for you to recreate the painting for your own photo op!

 There are endless amounts of Instagrammable locations throughout the Midwest.
 It's covered with beautiful rolling landscapes and unique art and architecture.
 We know we didn't cover every nook and cranny, but we did cover twenty of our location-specific favorites here!
-We hope that our list inspired you to check out some of these cool locations (most cool during winter months), and if you snap any Instagram-worthy photos, let us print your favorites on canvas at simplecanvasprints.com.
+We hope that our list inspired you to check out some of these cool locations (most cool during winter months), and if you snap any Instagram-worthy photos, let us print your favorites at simplecanvasprints.com.
 Happy exploring!